-- Charleston County hired a consultant to assist in reviewing and updating the County's Zoning and Land Development Regulations Ordinance (ZLDR).
+Charleston County hired a consultant to assist in reviewing and updating the County's Zoning and Land Development Regulations Ordinance (ZLDR).
 This is a three-year project, which began in the spring of 2017.
 The update includes a review of the incentives for development of affordable housing currently included in the ZLDR and recommended revisions to improve and streamline those incentives.
-The recommendations will be presented to the County Planning Commission for recommendation and County Council for approval in the 2020 timeframe. - The Comprehensive Plan 10-Year Update was most recently adopted on October 9, 2018.
-The update included strategies in support of affordable housing. - In addition, Charleston County Council has an Affordable Housing Committee to discuss ways to encourage affordable housing in the County.
-Community Development staff are involved in the committee. - Strategy: Increased number of affordable housing units developed or maintained.
+The recommendations will be presented to the County Planning Commission for recommendation and County Council for approval in the 2020 timeframe.

+• Strategy: Increased number of affordable housing units developed or maintained.

-- In PY2018, completed 3 rehabilitations for LMI rental. - In PY2018, completed 4 owner-occupied rehabilitation projects and 42 emergency repair projects to assist low-income, elderly, and indigent homeowners maintain their homes and stability in neighborhoods. - Strategy: Increase in the number of TBRA, Section 8 or VASH vouchers available to low-income residents.
+- In PY2019, completed 5 rehabilitations for LMI rental, 2 new construction units for rental, and 1 new construction unit for homeownership. - In PY2019, completed 44 emergency repair projects to assist low-income, elderly, and LMI homeowners maintain their homes and stability in neighborhoods. - Strategy: Increase in the number of TBRA, Section 8 or VASH vouchers available to low-income residents.

-• In PY2018, 12 households received rapid re-housing assistance.
+o In PY2019, 45 households received rapid re-housing assistance.